Taraxa-project/taraxa-platform/README.md

 The community site is the interaction medium for users, a simple react app that uses the prebuilt reusable components from the `taraxa-ui`.
 To run only the community site either use `yarn watch:community` for development mode(it tracks changes in the taraxa-ui compoents and enables hot-reloading too) or `yarn community-build` and `yarn community-start:prod` for production mode.

+#### Community Backend

+The community backend is a legacy service used by the community site.

 #### Code management